-Look familiar?
-These great movies are actually set in Canada.
+Check out the best movies that are actually set in Canada.

 A TV show about a puppet named Mona hanging out in her grandma’s backyard could have been forgettable.
 Instead, creators Jamie Shannon and Jason Hopley let their freak flags fly, making Nanalan’ a national gem.
 It’s hard to pinpoint exactly what made this show so absorbing.
 Was it Mona’s half-English, half-gibberish ramblings, or the fact that her face looked kind of like a Pillsbury Halloween cookie?
 Bless our public broadcaster for funding this perfect nonsense.

 Here are 10 great Canadian podcasts worth adding to your playlist.